Should Athletes Use CBD?

 As you track your CBD usage on Jointly, you will gain important insights about how to optimize your cannabis and CBD consumption to achieve your wellness goals.

-Head over to Achieving Your Wellness Goals with Cannabis and CBD to learn more about how to use Jointly to set health and wellness goals like Physical Recovery, and how you can adjust your routines to eliminate side effects and get the results you want every time.
+Head over to Achieving Your Wellness Goals with Cannabis and CBD to learn more about how to use Jointly to set health and wellness goals like physical recovery from a workout, and how you can adjust your routines to eliminate side effects and get the results you want every time.

 Download the Jointly app today and start accomplishing your wellness goals with cannabis and CBD!